Peer-Reviewed Publications

 In Progress

 "Potential or Pedigree?
-Measuring the Causal Effects of Organizational ‘Merit’ Frames on Job Hiring Decisions" [Data collection in progress]
+Measuring the Causal Effects of Organizational ‘Merit’ Frames on Job Hiring Decisions" [Data collection in progress.]